brillout/goldpage/docs/readme.template.md

 You can control how your pages are rendered to HTML and the DOM.

+For that,
-For that, add `renderToHtml` and `renderToDom` in a `ssr-coin.config.js` file at the root directory of your project:
+save a `ssr-coin.config.js` file at your project's root directory and add the `renderToHtml` and `renderToDom` configs:
 ~~~js
 // ssr-coin.config.js